 - 1 small bowl (to mash avocados)

 - BROCCOLI.
-The crunch is great, but let’s be honest, the health benefits are reason enough we should eat them every chance we get: anti-cancer properties, bone health, eye health, digestive health, detoxification, liver protection, slowed aging, regulates blood pressure, healthy brain function, improved metabolism, anti-inflammatory properties, protection against chronic disease, and so much more…
+The crunch is great, but let’s be honest, the health benefits are reason enough for us to eat broccoli every chance we get: anti-cancer properties, bone health, eye health, digestive health, detoxification, liver protection, slowed aging, regulates blood pressure, healthy brain function, improved metabolism, anti-inflammatory properties, protection against chronic disease, and so much more…

 - RED ONION.
-We eat onions daily and don’t stress about which type.
-I like red in this dish because of its color and mild flavor.
-They were finely chopped in this salad because we wanted them to blend nicely.
+We eat onions daily and never stress about which type/color.
+Reds are great for salads because of their mild flavor; I also like the color they add.
+They were finely chopped in this salad because we wanted them to blend nicely, which is why they’re hard to spot in the photo.

 - KALAMATA OLIVES.
 You could use black olives, but I always select Kalamata olives over black or green.
 (We won’t go into the many types of olives.
-I try to stick to accessible ingredients, so anyone can make recipes shared here.)
+I try to stick to accessible ingredients so anyone can make the recipes shared here.)
 I especially like the saltier bite of the Kalamata olive.

 - SUN-DRIED TOMATOES.
-I used sun-dried tomatoes packed in oil for this recipe.
-I’ve never found them easy to chop, but they sure are delicious!!!
-As with anything in a can, jar, box, or bag, READ the ingredients; you want to know what else is in the jar with your sun-dried tomatoes.
+I used sun-dried tomatoes packed in oil.
+As with anything in a can, jar, box, or bag, READ the ingredients; you want to know what else is in the jar with your tomatoes.

 - AVOCADO OIL.
-You could use olive oil, but I’m a fan of avocado oil’s mild flavor.
+You can use olive oil, but I’m a fan of the mild flavor of avocado oil.

 - LEMON JUICE.
-I’ll always use freshly squeezed lemon juice versus bottled.
-1) We always have lemons.
-2) It’s almost just as fast to squeeze them.
-3) Some bottles of juice may have preservatives in them.
+We use freshly squeezed lemon juice 99% of the time.
+It’s rare for us to be lemon-less, and it’s almost just as fast to squeeze them.
+If you use a bottle, check the ingredients; some bottles of juice may have unnecessary preservatives in them.

 - DIJON MUSTARD.
 If you don’t keep Dijon mustard in your fridge, it’s worth the purchase.
 It can be used in many simple dressings.